Lavender Woman: Archives

 One of the physical archives of the Lavender Woman periodical was originally owned by the Atlanta Lesbian Feminist Alliance.
 When that group dissolved in 1994 it was sold to Duke University.
 The University of Michigan Joseph A. Labadie Collection has an incomplete archive of Lavender Woman, having all but five of the 26 total issues.
 Digital archives can be accessed on the Duke Digital Collection and on An Open Access Collection of an Alternative Press, Independent Voices.

+Prominent staff members included Susan Edwards, who contributed to all 26 issues.
+Other women who regularly contributed were Claudia Scott, J.R.
+Roberts, Bonnie Zimmerman, Leigh Kennedy, Shari Me, Joan E. Nixon, and Muffie Noble.

 Importance

 Responses to Lavender Woman convey the importance of lesbian publications during a time where the lesbian community was feeling excluded from many different facets of life, such as feminism, their families and society at large.
 Overall, the feedback consisted of gratitude for the publishing of the paper, and for how the newspaper helped readers to feel less alone in their lives.

-Controversy
+In 2017, Lavender Woman was inducted into the Chicago LGBT Hall of Fame, being called "groundbreaking and extraordinary."

+Controversy with a rival publication claiming the name

 When the Chicago Lesbian Liberation group split from Lavender Woman, it published its own newsletter from 1973 to 1974.
 Lavender Woman canceled the Chicago Lesbian Liberation's one-page space over a controversial cartoon.
 In response, the Chicago Lesbian Liberation published two issues of The Original Lavender Woman in September and October 1974, claiming it was the new Lavender Woman collective and even going so far as to tell their distributors they were the Lavender Woman and replacing issues with their own publication.
 The result was the first significant division in the lesbian periodical publishing community.